IgniteUI/help-topics/topics/02_Controls/Editors/02_igMaskEditor/05_Migrating_to_the_new_igMaskEditor.md

 renderInContainer|Sets gets option to wrap input field into SPAN.|This option is removed. required|Set gets validation for empty value in editor.|This options is removed.
 You can use the validator options to set the field as required. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
-The default value is `selectAll`. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is removed.
-Setting `readOnly` to `true` disables the spin buttons. textAlign|Default was `null`|Now default is `left`. theme|Sets gets selector for css classes used by editor.|This option is removed. type|Sets type of editor.|This option is removed.
+The default value is `selectAll`. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is no longer available for the mask editor. textAlign|Default was `null`|Now default is `left`. theme|Sets gets selector for css classes used by editor.|This option is removed. type|Sets type of editor.|This option is removed.
 You can use the corresponding controls.